Contacts and enquiries

 - Email: Internationalrelationsjudicialoffice@judiciary.uk

 Please note that the International Team of the Judicial Office usually only has responsibility for contact between judges.
 The Judicial Office is separate from the Ministry of Justice.
-If the enquiry relates to an interest in the administration of the courts or to the UK Government’s policy in relation to the justice system as a whole then the enquiry should be made to The Ministry of Justice.
+If the enquiry relates to an interest in the administration of the courts or to the UK Government’s policy in relation to the justice system as a whole then the enquiry should be made to The Ministry of Justice (external link, opens in a new tab).

 The Judicial Office is a unique branch of the civil service, dedicated to strengthening the rule of law and improving the administration of justice by supporting the leadership and governance of our independent judiciary.